suusanp/stealth-health/m5/prototype.md

 - **Setup Process**: We have designed the setup process to be educational, with explanations provided for each data point requested.
 As mentioned, users must read the Simplified Privacy Policy before proceeding with the app setup; they will not be prompted to enter any personal data until they have done so.
 When users are asked to build their profile, we provide context for why each piece of information is needed and which metrics it will be used to compute.
 We also allow users to skip any data entry if they are uncomfortable providing it.
 On the Data Management page where users can set their data retention period, we provide our data retention disclaimer, which is a non-technical explanation of what data retention means and why it is important.
 At the end of the setup process, users will be asked again to read and accept the full Privacy Policy and ToS before they can start using the app.
 If they decline, all data entered during setup will be deleted.

-- **Informative UI**: We provide explanations for each health metric computed, so users understand the significance of the data they are providing, and how it is being used to generate insights.
+- **Information Driven UX**: We provide explanations for each health metric computed, so users understand the significance of the data they are providing, and how it is being used to generate insights.
 When users toggle a metric on or off in the PersonalPage screen, they will see an explanation in the `Available Functionalities` section below of what that metric represents and what it indicates about their health, along with the formula used to calculate each metric. `Available Functionalities` updates in real-time as users toggle them on or off, so they can see the immediate impact of their choices.
 We implemented this feature to provide instant feedback and information to users about their data choices.
 Our data retention disclaimer is also displayed under Retention Periods, so users can revisit the explanation at any time.

 #### On the Placement of Information
 Our difficulty with navigating Fitbit's data practices inspired us to make information easily accessible to users.
 Thus, the placement of information within the app was a critical consideration in our design process.